metamn/shopledge/_posts/2012-05-22-run-profitable-campaigns.md

 Or even more if Google Adwords brings more profit than Bing, Yahoo or your e-mail newsletter and affiliates together.

-With Per Visit Value you have **a universal metric** measuring:
+With Per Visit Value you have **a universal metric** measuring your **marketing performance**.

-1. **Your site performance** &mdash; product popularity, content quality, design performance, shopping cart performance and so on.
-2. **Your business performance** &mdash; sales and marketing profitability, team effectiveness, the health of your business processes etc.

 Using this metric what you'll have to care about is only to *spend less then the Per Visit Value a channel offers.*

 ## On Planning Successful Campaigns

-Shop owners must deal with the fact that campaigns are decreasing the site's overall Conversion Rate and Per Visit Value.
-But they might / *must* increase sales and profit.
+Shop owners must know campaigns are usually bring new visitors less interested than those who already know you.

 Without campaigns your site is reached by more involved audience who found you by their own, looking for something which turns out to be you.